What Are Grounds of Inadmissibility?

 Meeting Grounds of Inadmissibility Can Be Serious.
 Our Immigration Lawyers Can Help.

 If you or a loved one are inadmissible, there’s a risk of being detained, deported or having a visa canceled.
-Moon Law Office’s immigration lawyers are here to protect the rights of those found to meet grounds of inadmissibility.
+Janet Moon, Esq. is here to protect the rights of those found to meet grounds of inadmissibility.

-For many years, Moon Law Office’s experienced, award winning immigration lawyers have helped people deal with their inadmissible status, with some cases resulting in our clients being allowed to enter the U.S. We will review all relevant documents for your case and talk with you about the specifics of you or your loved one’s personal situation.
+For many years, Ms. Moon has helped people deal with their inadmissible status, with some cases resulting in clients being allowed to enter the U.S. She will review all relevant documents for your case and talk with you about the specifics of you or your loved one’s personal situation.

-While many immigration lawyers offer free initial consultations, our immigration attorneys offer something even more valuable; the time and attention your case deserves to provide you with a clear idea of what’s next.
+While many immigration lawyers offer free initial consultations, Ms. Moon offers something even more valuable; the time and attention your case deserves to provide you with a clear idea of what’s next.

 There Could Still Be A Way.
-Contact Our Immigration Lawyers For Help
+Contact An Experienced Immigration Lawyer For Help

 When facing complex immigration problems, it’s critical that you or your loved one fully understand the potential consequences of your decisions.
-To help prevent lengthy delays for your plans, contact our experienced immigration lawyers for an initial consultation.
-We’ll take the time to get to know the specifics of your case and provide meaningful guidance on what to do next.
+To help prevent lengthy delays for your plans, contact an experienced immigration lawyer for an initial consultation.
+She’ll take the time to get to know the specifics of your case and provide meaningful guidance on what to do next.